 Fishing season

 This is the busiest time of the flood season, fishermen call it the season of fish going to the river.
 The most abundant are still linh fish.
-From the fields, fish swim to big rivers such as Tien River, Hau River, Cai Vung River, Chau Doc River to go upstream to the Mekong River.
+From the fields, fish swim to big rivers like Tien River, Hau River, Cai Vung River, Chau Doc River to go upstream to the Mekong River.

 Catching linh fish - a specialty fish on the Tien River in Tan Chau town, An Giang province.